DMoneigh/JDOSMaster/README.md

 INFO
 ====

-\nThis same code was used in JStresser. http://www.jscanner.net/jstresser\n Make sure to add all JDOSServers to the ATTACK_SERVERS array list.
+This same code was used in JStresser. http://www.jscanner.net/jstresser

+Make sure to add all JDOSServers to the ATTACK_SERVERS array list.

 Make sure that all attack servers have hping3 installed and are running JDOSServer as root